The logical strength of B\"uchi's decidability theorem: IND implies determinisation

-\paragraph*{The acceptance condition.} When executing a transition, the automaton described above goes from one $Q$-scheme to another $Q$-scheme.
+When executing a transition, the automaton described above goes from one $Q$-scheme to another $Q$-scheme.
 For each identifier, a transition can have three possible effects, described below:

 \begin{description} \item[Delete] An edge can be deleted in Step~2 (it dies out) or in Step~3 (it is merged with a path to the left).
 The identifier of such an edge is said to be \emph{deleted} in the transition.
 The deleted identifiers in the running example are $9$, $5$, and $6$.
-Since we reuse identifiers, an identifier can still be present after a transition that deletes it, because it has been added again in Step~4, e.g.~this happens to identifiers $5$ and $6$ in the running example. \item[Refresh] In Step~3, a whole path with edges identified by $e_1,e_2, \cdots, e_n$ is folded into its first edge identified by $e_1$.
+Since we reuse identifiers, an identifier can still be present after a transition that deletes it, because it has been added again in Step~4.
+This happens to identifiers $5$ and $6$ in the running example. \item[Refresh] In Step~3, an entire path with edges identified by $e_1,e_2, \cdots, e_k$ is folded into its first edge identified by $e_1$.
 If any of the edges identified by $e_2, \cdots, e_n$ was ``accepting'' then we say that the identifier $e_1$ is \emph{refreshed}.
-In the running example the refreshed identifiers are $2$ and $7$ (the edge identified by $2$ was already ``accepting'' while the edge identified by $7$ become ``accepting'' because of the merging. \item[Nothing] An identifier might be neither \emph{deleted} nor \emph{refreshed}, e.g.~this is the case for the identifier $1$ in the running example. \end{description}
+In the running example the refreshed identifiers are $2$ and $7$ (the edge identified by $2$ was already ``accepting'' while the edge identified by $7$ become ``accepting'' because of the merging). \item[Nothing] An identifier might be neither \emph{deleted} nor \emph{refreshed}.
+In the running example, this is the case for identifiers $1$ and $3$. \end{description}

 The following lemma describes the key property of the above data structure.